 Will A Dead Cardinal Tetra Affect Other Fish?

 No, a dead cardinal tetra will not affect other fish.
-When one of these fish die, their body will decompose and release toxins into the water.
+When one of these fish dies, its body will decompose and release toxins into the water.
 However, these toxins are not harmful to other fish in the tank.

 What Should I Do If I Find A Dead Cardinal Tetra?